Getting started

 Dependencies

-The dependency is already bundled within the .min.js and .min.css files.
+The dependencies are already bundled within the .min.js and .min.css files.

 Basic usage